Part 1: http://joshvandermeulen.blogspot.ca/2012/08/james-bay-part-1-july-28-august-2.html

 The day was cool, sunny with the winds at our back as we hiked.
 Fortunately the terrain was excellent and we followed a series of gravel ridges for most of the day, making for easy walking.
 Every 1 or 2 kilometres we would take a break, something that was entirely necessary because of how much extra weight in gear we were lugging along!
 At one point we reached an extensive marsh where last year's crew had found some Marsh Wrens the previous year.
 We didn't get any wrens but I was happy to see and photograph my first Mustard Whites.

 What was probably the bird of the entire trip ended up being one that got away.
 As we were walking we heard an unfamiliar shorebird call.
 The bird repeated the loud "curr-EEE" call several times as it flew over.
-I got on it as it was heading away from us.
+I got on the large shorebird as it was heading away from us.
 It was up high but easy to see it was a tawny-brown in colour.
 Eventually we lost it as it disappeared far to the south.
 My first thought was Marbled Godwit as I couldn't recall what that species sounds like.
 Andrew played a bunch of calls on his phone and one of the calls matched perfectly!
 It was the call of Long-billed Curlew (which is also large and buffy/brown coloured).
-Unfortunately the bird was long gone and there was nothing we could do!
+Unfortunately the bird was long gone...

 Around mid afternoon we came across the old barge that I photographed earlier from the helicopter.
 Supposedly this was only a few km from the end!